 Eco Council and Forest Schools

-Eco Council is made up of 16 children.
-Each class in Key Stage Two has chosen two children to represent them at the Eco Council meetings.
-You can see who these children are by looking at our display board in the School entrance.
+Eco Council is made up of 8 children.
+Each class in Key Stage Two choses one child to represent them at the Eco Council meetings.
+Watch this space to find out which children have been chosen to be our new Eco councillors!!

 We are extremely lucky to have such a wonderful environmental area here at Christ Church Primary School that we can use in our curriculum lessons as well as Forest School sessions.

-During the summer term, a group of our year 5 students will be taking part in Forest School sessions with Miss Perks and Colin Manning (Creative Outdoor Learning).
+During the summer term, year 5 students will be taking part in Forest School sessions with Colin Manning (Creative Outdoor Learning).

 Watch this space to find out about their Forest School adventures with pictures from the sessions and a blog from the students themselves!